-Elizabeth Leal, teacher at St Michael's Catholic Primary, Daceyville as a full moon in winter.
-It v
+Elizabeth Leal, teacher at St Michael's Catholic Primary, Daceyville by Blake

-State of Mind by Blake
+State of Mind

 It was a full moon in winter.
 It was late at night, street light covering the road and footpath.
 My brother and I were playing tips and he was in.
 I was running for my life and I tried to jump a corner but I failed.